2010 Belgian Super Cup

-The 2010 Belgian Super Cup was a football match that was played on 23 July 2010, between league winners Anderlecht and cup winners Gent.
+The 2010 Belgian Super Cup was a football match played on 23 July 2010 between 2009–10 Belgian Pro League winners Anderlecht and 2009–10 Belgian Cup winners Gent.
 In a match with several chances for both teams, only Anderlecht managed to score once through Kouyaté.
 This meant the ninth Super Cup title for Anderlecht and left Gent still looking for their first win.